 - Chill dough for several hours.

-- On a lightly floured board, roll cookie dough to ¼ inch thickness.
+- On a lightly floured board, roll cookie dough to 1/4 inch thickness.
+Use a 2-inch cookie cutter or drinking glass to cut the cookies from the dough.

 - Place on a greased cookie sheet and bake until a deep rich brown, about 10 minutes.